mediaelement/mediaelement/README.md

 2. At the command prompt type `npm install` which will download all the necessary tools
 3. Type `grunt` to build MediaElement.js
 4. To compile the Flash swf, you'll need to install Flex 4.6.
 See instructions in Gruntfile.js for details.

+## API and Configuration Parameters

+`MediaElement.js` has many options that you can take advantage from.
+Visit [API and Configuration Parameters](api.md) for more details.